jenniferfukino/jenniferfukino.github.io/essays/SoftwareEngineer.md

   - Learning
 ---

-# A fashion designer can be a software engineer
+# A Fashion Designer can be a Software Engineer

 At Hussein Chalayan's Spring 2007 show, a model walks out onto the runaway with a Victorian-inspired gown and pauses in the middle of the stage hands by her side.
 Slowly her garment begins to open as if someone were undressing her.
 As she stands there, the garment continues